lihbr/lihbr-diapositiv/241112-nuxt-mobile-apps/slides.md

 <li><twemoji-ghost/> Render differently based on the platform</li>
 <li>

-<vscode-icons-file-type-nuxt /> Are you Nuxt?
+<vscode-icons-file-type-nuxt-fix /> Are you Nuxt?

 <ul>
 <li>